Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Singletary has had 188 carries for a team-leading 870 rushing yards (51.2 per game) and scored seven touchdowns.
+- Singletary has rushed for a team-leading 870 yards on 188 carries (51.2 yards per game) and scored seven touchdowns.

-- He also averages 13.4 receiving yards per game, grabbing 40 passes for 228 yards and one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Chiefs.